RubixML/ML/README.md

 ```

 ### K-d Neighbors
-A fast [K Nearest Neighbors](#k-nearest-neighbors) approximating Estimator that uses a K-d tree to divide the training set into neighborhoods whose max size are constrained by the *neighborhood* hyperparameter.
-K-d Neighbors does a binary search to locate the nearest neighborhood and then searches  only the points in the neighborhood for the nearest k to make a prediction.
-Since there may be points in other neighborhoods that may be closer, the nearest neighbor search is said to be *approximation*.
-The main advantage K-d Neighbors has over regular KNN is that it is much faster.
+A fast [K Nearest Neighbors](#k-nearest-neighbors) algorithm that uses a K-d tree to divide the training set into neighborhoods whose max size are constrained by the neighborhood hyperparameter.
+K-d Neighbors does a binary search to locate the nearest neighborhood and then searches only the points close to or within the neighborhood for the nearest k to make a prediction.
+The main advantage K-d Neighbors has over regular brute force KNN is that it is faster, however it cannot be partially trained.

 ##### Supervised | Learner | Probabilistic | Persistable